Do you wonder how much sleep you should get every night?

-You may be thinking that it’s impossible for you to fit a minimum of 8 hours of sleep per day, but you may be surprised at what you can fit in your schedule when you rethink about the way you spend your time.
+You may be thinking that it’s impossible for you to fit a minimum of 8 hours of sleep per day, but you may be surprised at what you can fit into your schedule when you rethink the way you spend your time.

 I recently read a time-management book called 168 Hours.
 The author recommends that you look at your allocated time as a chunk of 168 hours (24 hours X 7 days) instead of just 24 hours per day.
 She then requests that you track your time to see where you typically spend your 168 hours.
 (No double-tracking allowed!
 If you eat lunch in front of the TV, you have to count it as either “Meals” or “TV”, but not both.)

 After completing this assignment, you may be surprised!
 I personally thought I was pretty efficient at juggling various tasks in my life, but I had a nasty surprise!
 I like to exercise, but I realized I was wasting 5 hours per week traveling to various places to exercise.
 I’ve now committed to running closer to home, and I’ve gained 4 hours/week!

 Once you look at the results, you’ll likely be able to rearrange your schedule so that fitting a good 8-hour night will be easier than you think.

 I also recommend including an hour of relaxation time before bed (away from all electronics, including your phone and your TV), and perhaps spend quality time with your family, a good book, or even a warm bath.

 While everyone is different, here are the official recommendations from the American Academy of Pediatrics.
 These sleep times include naps.
 For example, infants could spend 9 to 12 hours sleeping at night, then have 30-minute naps to bring up their overall sleep time to 14 to 15 hours/day.

 - Newborn (0 – 2 months old): 10.5 to 18 hours